Pikaaaaaaa/Structural-Machine-Learning-Models-and-Their-Applications_Final/README.md

 ----
-Run train.py to train a model with the config and get the performance of the model,
+Run train.py to train a model with the config (which performed on the course) and get the performance of the model,

 e.g. `python RandAugment/train.py -c confs/wresnet28x10_cifar10_b256.yaml --save path_name.pth`